 "I lost my Uncle George in the hurricane," she said.
 "He was old.
 He didn't want to leave his house.
 I was in Chicago, and I called and said [to relatives], 'Why did you guys leave him,' and they just didn't think it was going to get that bad.'"

-In other Sandy-related news, ABC's Day of Giving charitable drive on behalf of storm victims raised $16.8 million for Red Cross relief efforts, including donations from the likes of billionaire entrepreneur and Shark Tank star Mark Cuban and ABC's null.
+In other Sandy-related news, ABC's Day of Giving charitable drive on behalf of storm victims raised $16.8 million for Red Cross relief efforts, including donations from the likes of billionaire entrepreneur and Shark Tank star Mark Cuban and ABC's Barbara Walters.

-As part of his recent comedy tour hitting all five boroughs, null added today a December 19 performance at NYCB Theater in Westbury, Long Island, the proceeds of which he will donate to local relief organizaations.
+As part of his recent comedy tour hitting all five boroughs, Jerry Seinfeld added today a December 19 performance at NYCB Theater in Westbury, Long Island, the proceeds of which he will donate to local relief organizaations.
 Tickets go on sale Friday, Nov.
 30.

 "I grew up on Long Island and New York City is home," said the funnyman.
 "This is a tough time for this area and we're just glad to be able to help in the recovery."

-null has also announced plans to auction the desk he used while taping Jimmy Kimmel Live last week in Brooklyn to benefit the cause.
-The desk was signed by such celebrity guests as null, null and null, and proceeds will also go to the Red Cross.
+Jimmy Kimmel has also announced plans to auction the desk he used while taping Jimmy Kimmel Live last week in Brooklyn to benefit the cause.
+The desk was signed by such celebrity guests as David Letterman, Jon Stewart and Stephen Colbert, and proceeds will also go to the Red Cross.

 "Let's band together to help victims of Sandy," the actress tweeted, including a link to the Red Cross' website.